-Despite this biological richness only 5% of the region has been protected to date.
-The Trust for Public Land (TPL), The Nature Conservancy (TNC) and Minnesota Land Trust (MLT), in partnership, are working to change this.
+Despite this biological richness, only 5% of the region has been protected to date.

+The Nature Conservancy (TNC), Minnesota Land Trust (MLT) and The Trust for Public Land (TPL), in partnership, are working to change this circumstance.
 Through our Southeast Minnesota Protection and Restoration Program, we are working to expand and connect larger contiguous blocks of protected lands, allowing land managers to restore, enhance and maintain high-quality habitats at a scale difficult to accomplish with fragmented ownership.
 Protecting and managing these lands is not only important for ecological reasons, but also benefits public enjoyment of these lands and the resources they provide.
 This program is increasing access to public lands to meet the continued high demand for outdoor recreation within the region.

-This Program has a long, proven track record of protecting, restoring and enhancing lands that meet both state and local priorities for biodiversity, land access and watershed health.
-To date, the Partnership has protected 8,137 acres of priority lands and 30 miles of stream, and has restored/enhanced 1,893 acres of habitat.
+This Program has a long, proven track record of protecting, restoring and enhancing lands that meet both state and local priorities for biodiversity conservation, land access and watershed health.
+To date, the Partnership has protected 8,797 acres of priority lands and 39 stream and river miles, and has restored/enhanced 2,611 acres of habitat.

-The 10th Phase of our Southeast Minnesota Protection and Restoration Program continues this:
+This 11th Phase of our Southeast Minnesota Protection and Restoration Program continues this body of work:

 - 1. Conservation Easements.
-MLT will protect 2,400 acres of high-quality private land through conservation easements and develop restoration and habitat management plans for eased lands.
+MLT will protect 1,380 acres of high-quality private land through conservation easements and develop restoration and habitat management plans for eased lands.
 MLT will identify potential projects within targeted priority areas through an RFP process coupled with local outreach via SWCD offices.
 This competitive landowner bid process will rank projects based on ecological value and cost, prioritizing the best projects and securing them at the lowest cost to the state. - 2.
 Fee Acquisition.
-TNC and TPL will coordinate with MN DNR on potential fee title acquisitions that will be conveyed to DNR.
+TNC and TPL will coordinate with MN DNR on all potential fee title acquisitions.
 TNC and TPL will assist the participating DNR Divisions by conducting all or some of the following activities: initial site reviews, negotiations with the willing seller, appraisals, environmental reviews and acquisition of fee title.
 TNC and TPL will transfer lands to the DNR except when TNC ownership is appropriate.
-Fee acquisition of 1,005 acres of forest/prairie/habitat, and 4 miles of coldwater trout stream is planned. - 3.
+Fee acquisition of forest (365 acres), prairie (215 acres) and 2.5 miles of coldwater trout stream is planned. - 3.
 Restoration and Enhancement.
-TNC will use a stewardship crew and contractors to restore/enhance approximately 400 acres of bluff prairie, floodplain, riparian and forest habitat within priority complexes of protected lands.
-MLT will restore and enhance 122 acres of habitat on existing easements and identify restoration/enhancement priorities on its other existing easement lands in the Southeast.
+TNC will use a stewardship crew and contractors to restore/enhance approximately 1,050 acres of bluff prairie, floodplain, riparian habitat and forest within priority complexes of protected lands.
 Ecological restoration enhancement management plans will be developed in coordination with the DNR staff, landowners and/or hired subcontractors.